Appstun/zen-blanking-extension/README.md

 > [!NOTE]
-> Please not you cannot set `xpinstall.signatures.required` to `true`again after installation or the extension gets disabled.
+> Please note you cannot set `xpinstall.signatures.required` to `true`again after installation or the extension gets disabled.